Insight-deviler/Notes-for-Agriculture/README.md

 # Credits
 This app is owned and managed by Sarath S
 (all rights are owned)

 Icons by Icons8. website: www.icons8.com

+Credit as well as criticism should be given to the developer if you implement this app.
+The developer may not be responsible for all the criticism.